 Besides creating apps, I’m also loving cross-platform as a whole and of course everything Azure.
 I’ve known Azure Resource Manager (ARM) templates for a long time now, but only recently I started working with them again.
 My daily development machine is a Mac, so I had to find out how to deploy an ARM Template from PowerShell on Mac.
 In this post, I will share with you my findings.

-a ARM Template?
+What is a ARM Template? #